RobotecAI/o3de-genai-gems/docs/newFeature.md

 Please see the [dedicated documentation](./interfaces.md) for more details on interfaces.
 Visit the [O3DE Component documentation](https://www.docs.o3de.org/docs/user-guide/programming/components/) for more information on creating a new component.

 ## C++ and Python features
-The feature can be implemented either in C++ or Python.
+The feature can be implemented in either C++ or Python.
 The Python features require minimal code in C++.
 The C++ features inherit from the `CppFeatureBase` and the Python features inherit from the `PythonFeatureBase`.
-The main difference between these interfaces is that the C++ features automatically connect to the `AIAgentBus` and `ConversationBus` while the Python features need to do this manually.
+The main difference between these interfaces is that the C++ features automatically connect to the `AIAgentBus` and `ConversationBus` while the Python features must do this manually.

 ## Implementing the C++ feature
 The sample header file for a generative AI C++ feature might look as follows: